Tapping into the Power of Machine Learning and AI on AWS

 The benefits of harnessing AI are already showing up on the bottom lines of those who’ve moved to implement it.
 “A recent study from McKinsey Global Institute reveals that series AI adopters report a 3% to 15% higher profit margin, depending on the industry, compared to non-adopters,” says Alexander.
 “Another report from Deloitte Insights shows that 80% of organizations that invest in AI technologies receive from 10% up to 40%+ return on investment.
 That’s another reason why businesses should definitely start exploring AI.”

 Before we get a closer look at how AWS can deliver the tools an organization needs to create cutting-edge AI tools, let’s examine what this kind of journey typically looks like.
 If you’re looking to invest in AWS’s AI services, you’ll need to:

 - Know where you are versus where you’d like your organization to be

 - Identify the pain points preventing you from getting there

 - Explore how solid predictions can help you get where you need to be

-- Decide whether or not you’ll be using an AWS Partner Network (APN) partner (the majority of businesses choose to work with APN partner with the Machine Learning Competency to their name)
+- Decide whether or not you’ll be using an AWS Partner Network (APN) partner (the majority of businesses choose to work with an APN partner with the Machine Learning Competency to their name)